HQSquantumsimulations/qoqo_qryd/_sources/src/execution.rst.txt

 An ``EvaluatingBackend`` can run:

 1. A single circuit.
 The backend will execute just the circuit and return the measurement results of all registers in a tuple (bit-registers, float-registers, complex-registers). bit_registers is a dictionary of all registers with bit values, float_registers of all registers with float values and complex_registers of all registers with complex values.
-All the postprocessing needs to be done manualy.
+All the post-processing needs to be done manually.

 2. A measurement.
 All circuits in the measurement are run and the post-processed expectation values are returned.